• Home

 “How often do you feed a newborn at night?”

 As often as they wake up hungry.
-Before you go to bed, give a dream feed, then lie down to sleep.
+Before you go to bed, give a feed right before you go to sleep then lie down to sleep.
 Sleep until baby wakes up ready to eat.

 “How many days after birth do I start on a routine or schedule?”